Do you often splurge on expensive candles because of their exquisiteness and premium fragrance?

 Start the procedure by measuring the wax first.
 But as I said before, choose a clean surface and cover it with newspapers to avoid damaging it.

 Measure the amount of wax you need to fill the container and double the amount.
-Transfer the wax into the double boiler and let it melt completely.
+Transfer the wax to the double boiler and let it melt completely.
 Use the spatula to stir frequently to ensure there are no lumps.
 It should take approximately 10 to 15 minutes, but the time may vary depending on the quantity.

 Step Two: Add The Fragrance Oils And Colors (If You Are Using One)